carlosjhr64/thesis/FULLMONTY.md

 > This section was not in the original thesis.
 > In my review of my own paper now 25 years later,
-> I found mostly copy errors and typos which I hope I've mostly fixed.
+> I found mostly copy errors and typos which I hope I've fixed.
 > But I also found a couple of possibly serious errors.
 > I want to first verify and expose where I went wrong by explicitly laying out all the work.
-> Also, if I get a chance (and if possible), I'd like to get the UCSC copy, as I'm using what was a working draft.
+> Also, if I get a chance, I'd like to get the UCSC copy, as I'm using what was a working draft.

-Here I write explicitly all my work with little commentary, as if writting computer code.
+Here I write explicitly all my work, as if writting computer code.
 Consider all symbols to have global scope.
-Each symbol should only be defined once, except `u` and `v` which will be used as a temporary variables.
+Each symbol should only be defined once, except `u` and `v` which will be used as a temporary general variables.

 In books you'll see `sin²(x)` to mean `sin(x)*sin(x)`.
 I'll use that convention in general.
 `u²[v]` will mean `u[v]*u[v]` and not `u[u[v]]`.
+The initial part of this section goes over trivial stuff for anybody attempting to read my thesis, but it's a good warmup and shows how I'll be writting things out.

-I'm going to switch the notatation for the `1ₙ` object to `Φₙ`.
+If you're comparing this work with my original paper, I switched the notation for the time development from `1ₙ` to `Φₙ`.
-The reason I used `1ₙ` is that it is a kind of unit length object.
-The reason I don't want to use `Iₙ` is that it migt be confused as a kind of identity object, which it is not.
 To me, `Φₙ` looks like a one with a circle, which is kind of the right idea.

 > BTW, it's possible that the reason I used the `<Y]` notation instead of `<Y|` is that